Best mesh WiFi system: the best home WiFi systems to eliminate dead spots

 Reasons to avoid

 What the large, imposing lozenges of the Netgear Orbi RBK752 system lack in subtlety, they make up for in range.
-Connection speeds with most routers will start dropping the further you get from the access point, the Orbi remains remarkably consistent when roaming around the house.
-Speeds are strong too, although not the absolute fastest available, and Wi-Fi 6 compatibility ensures that your network will be in good shape to support any new devices you buy in the next few years.
+Connection speeds with most routers will start dropping the further you get from the access point, but the Orbi remains remarkably consistent when roaming around the house.
+Speeds are strong, too, although not the absolute fastest available, and Wi-Fi 6 compatibility ensures that your network will be in good shape to support any new devices you buy in the next few years.

 You’re paying a premium for it, however, and it’s one of the more expensive kits on this list, particularly considering that additional features like parental control systems are in short supply.
 With that having been said, however, these extra bells and whistles often feel like gilding the lily, and if all you need is bulletproof wireless coverage for a large property, the RBK752 delivers in spades.

-6. Tenda Nova MW6 Mesh WiFi System
+6. Tenda Nova MW6 Mesh Wi-Fi System

 Specifications